Administrative Detention Center (CRA)

 The prefect may ask the JLD for a further extension of 15 free days if, within the last 15 days of retention, you are in any of the following situations:

-• Failure to execute the removal order due to the failure of your consulate to issue the travel documents (this must be done promptly)
+- Failure to execute the removal order due to the failure of your consulate to issue the travel documents (this must be done quickly)

 The application shall be made before the end of the 30-day period.

-An extension of 15 free days may be requested from the JLD if, within the last 15 days of detention, you have compromised the execution of the removal order for the same reasons.
+An extension of 15 free days can be requested from the JLD if, within the last 15 days of detention, you have compromised the implementation of the removal order for the same reasons, or in case of an absolute emergency or a threat to public order.

 Retention may therefore last 90 days in total (or up to 210 days in the case of terrorist activities).